amprasanna/openwhisk-package-watsoniotp/README.md

 ## Publishing Device Events ##

-The `/watson/iotgw/publishEvent` action publishes events from a registered Watson IoT Platform Gateway, on the behalf of attached devices.
-The parameters are as follows:
+The `/watson/iotgw/publishEvent` action publishes events from a registered Watson IoT Platform gateway, on behalf of its associated devices.
+The following parameters are used:

-- `org`: The organization id to which the registered gateway belongs to.
-For example: `-p org "uguhsp"`.
+- `org`: The identifier of the organization to which the registered gateway belongs, for example: `-p org "uguhsp"`.

-- `domain`: The domain to which the registered gateway belongs to.
+- `domain`: The domain to which the registered gateway belongs.
 This parameter is optional and by default points to `messaging.internetofthings.ibmcloud.com`.
 For example: `-p domain "messaging.internetofthings.ibmcloud.com"`.

-- `gatewayTypeId`: The gateway type id of the registered gateway.
-For example: `-p gatewayTypeId "myGatewayType"`.
+- `gatewayTypeId`: The gateway type identifier of the registered gateway, for example: `-p gatewayTypeId "myGatewayType"`.

-- `gatewayId`: The gateway id of the registered gateway.
-This needs to be unique within an organization for a given gateway type.
-For example: `-p gatewayId "00aabbccde03"`.
+- `gatewayId`: The gateway identifier of the registered gateway.
+The identifier must be unique within an organization for a given gateway type, for example: `-p gatewayId "00aabbccde03"`.

-- `gatewayToken`: The token (password) used by the registered gateway to connect to Watson IoT Platform.
-For example: `-p gatewayToken "ZZZZZZ"`.
+- `gatewayToken`: The token (password) that is used by the registered gateway to connect to Watson IoT Platform, for example: `-p gatewayToken "ZZZZZZ"`.

-- `key`: The private key of the registered gateway, used for communicating using client certificate exchange in TLS.
-This parameter is optional.
-For example: `-p key "XXXXXXXXXXXXXXX"`.
+- `key`: The private key of the registered gateway.
+The key is used for communicating by using client certificate exchange in TLS.
+This parameter is optional, for example: `-p key "XXXXXXXXXXXXXXX"`.

-- `cert`: The public certificate of the registered gateway, used for communicating using client certificate exchange in TLS.
-This parameter is optional.
-For example: `-p cert "YYYYYYYYYYYYYY"`.
+- `cert`: The public certificate of the registered gateway.
+The public certificate is used for communicating by using client certificate exchange in TLS.
+This parameter is optional, for example: `-p cert "YYYYYYYYYYYYYY"`.

-- `eventType`: The event type to which the registered gateway would publish events to, on the behalf of the attached devices to.
-For example: `-p eventType "evt"`.
+- `eventType`: The event type which the registered gateway publishes events to on the behalf of its associated devices, for example: `-p eventType "evt"`.

-- `typeId`: The device type of the device which is attached to the registered gateway, on the behalf of which, the registered gateway is publishing events.
-For example: `-p typeId "myDeviceType"`.
+- `typeId`: The device type of the device that is associated with the registered gateway.
+The registered gateway publishes events on behalf of the associated device, for example: `-p typeId "myDeviceType"`.

-- `deviceId`: The device id of the device which is attached to the registered gateway, on the behalf of which, the registered gateway is publishing events.
-This needs to be unique within an organization for a given gateway type.
-For example: `-p deviceId "00aabbccde03_0001"`.
+- `deviceId`: The device identifier of the device that is associated with the registered gateway.
+The registered gateway publishes events on behalf of the associated device.
+The device identifier must be unique within an organization for a given gateway type, for example: `-p deviceId "00aabbccde03_0001"`.

-- `payload`: This the payload that the registered gateway publishes on the behalf of the device.
-For example: `-p payload "{'d':{'temp':38}}""`.
+- `payload`: The payload that the registered gateway publishes on the behalf of the device, for example: `-p payload "{'d':{'temp':38}}""`.

-Here is an example of publishing events from the *iotgw* package.
+The following example shows how to publish events from the *iotgw* package:

-- Publish a device event by using the `publishEvent` action in the package binding that you created previously.
-Be sure to replace `/myNamespace/myGateway` with your package name.
+- Publish a device event by using the `publishEvent` action in the package binding that you created.
+You must replace `/myNamespace/myGateway` with your package name.

   ```
   wsk action invoke /myNamespace/myGateway/publishEvent -i --result --blocking -p org ORG_ID -p eventType value -p payload '{"test":"etsd"}' -p typeId myDeviceType -p deviceId 00aabbccde03_0001 -p gatewayTypeId myGatewayType -p gatewayId 00aabbccde03 -p gatewayToken "ZZZZZZ"